season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

 ### What is Amazon Elastic Container Service?
 > Amazon ECS helps you easy to run, stop and manage containers on a cluster. <br>
-The containers are defined in a task definition that you use to run individual tasks or tasks within a service. <br>
+> The containers are defined in a task definition that you use to run individual tasks or tasks within a service. <br>
-> Moreover, you can run the tasks and services on a serverless infrastructure that is managed by AWS Fargate. <br>
+> Moreover, you can run the tasks and services on a **serverless** infrastructure that is managed by AWS **Fargate**. <br>
-> Alternatively, for more control over your infrastructure, you can run the tasks and services on a cluster of EC2 instances that you manage.
+> Alternatively, for more control over your infrastructure, you can run the tasks and services on a cluster of **EC2** instances that you manage.

 ### What is Fargate?
 > Fargate is one of ECS launch type. <br>